OpenThePast/scotreg/README.md

 The pdf file is licensed by NRS under the Open Government License

-The txt and csv files are licensed by Open The Past under the (CC BY 4.0)[http://creativecommons.org/licenses/by/4.0/] license.
+The txt and csv files are licensed by Open The Past under the [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/) license.
 In other words, if you use the files, please attribute (cite) this repo as the source.

-Programs are under the (MIT License)[http://opensource.org/licenses/MIT].
+Programs are under the [MIT License](http://opensource.org/licenses/MIT).